Gratheon/website/src/about/index.md

 title: "Overview"
 sidebar_position: 0
 ---
 Gratheon is a garage-phase self-bootstrapping startup with big dreams.

+See [📑 deck](deck.pdf) for quick overview.

 ## Overview